martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

 To complete this lab, you need to have the following:

 * Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
+* Private key required to access the BDS cluster
 * Privileges to create a Compute Node
 * Oracle Big Data Service Hadoop cluster deployed
 * Admin credentials for Cloudera Manager on your source cluster